PrathameshBhatkar/PrathameshBhatkar/README.md

 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Learn more about ML and AI
 - ⚡ Fun fact: I love to code and have fun to get that one bug out
-- 🎮 Check out the Games I've created: [Prathamesh Bhatkar](https://prathamesh-bhatkar.itch.io/)
+- 🎮 Check out the Games I've created: [Prathamesh Bhatkar (itch.io)](https://prathamesh-bhatkar.itch.io/)

 ### Connect with me: